Scenic Rim Walking Trail

 These range from the mangrove-lined banks of the Endeavour River to the tropical rainforest of Mount Cook National Park.

 Walk through the historic Cooktown Cemetery and Botanic Gardens to the rocky headland between Finch Bay and Cherry Tree Bay.
 Enjoy the sand dunes and beaches of this rugged coastline.
-The Cooktown’s Scenic Rim Walking Trail is a joy to experience.

 A hat should be worn at all times and water carried especially on walks longer than one hour.